Home Programme » Special Sessions

 Chairs: Gul Guner Akdogan, Turkey; Jean-Luc Souciet, France

-• TBA, Eric Mazur, USA
+• Innovating education to educate innovators, Eric Mazur, USA

 • Revamping postdoctoral training and education, Joan J. Guinovart, Spain